How Astrolabes Work

 Advertisement

 In the 10th century, Persian astronomer (and astrolabe adorer) Abd al-Rahman al-Sufi wrote a book claiming 1,000 uses for an astrolabe.
 The Persian may have been exaggerating slightly, but in the hands of a skilled practitioner, the instrument could provide answers to many problems.
-With an astrolabe, astronomers could calculate the position of celestial objects, the time of day (or night), the time of year, the altitude of any object, the latitude and much more.
+With an astrolabe, astronomers could calculate the position of objects in celestial spheres, the time of day (or night), the time of year, the altitude of any object, different latitudes, and much more.

-One of the easiest calculations to make with an astrolabe is the altitude of an object above the horizon.
-The object could be anything -- a tree, a mountain peak, a star.
+One of the easiest calculations to make with a universal astrolabe is the altitude of an object above the horizon.
+The object could be anything — a tree, a mountain peak, a star.
 To find its altitude, follow these steps:

 Advertisement